kerpsondev/mLicense-SDK/README.md

 ### 💙 Other modules

-As I mentioned, the api currently has 4 modules (including validation).
+As I mentioned, the api currently has 5 modules (including validation).

 1. LicenseModule
 2. ProductModule
+3. AddonModule
-3. BlacklistModule
+4. BlacklistModule

 ```java
 try {